 Quincy L. Coleman is one of the most well-respected attorneys in Maryland.
-As a resident of Howard County for nearly two decades, Mr. Coleman has a vested interest in the well-being of his community and fellow citizens.
-He is a highly experienced trial attorney with more than 20 years of courtroom experience.
-Well known for his zealous advocacy, he approached every case with the seriousness, commitment and enthusiasm and dedication to support his clients and afford them the benefits to which they were entitled under the law.
+As a resident of Howard County for nearly two decades, Mr. Coleman has vested in the well-being of his community and fellow citizens.
+He is an experienced trial attorney with more than 20 years of courtroom proficiency.
+Well known for his zealous advocacy, he takes every case personally and seriously, leaving no stone unturned to support his clients and uphold the law.

-Attorney Coleman practiced law in several jurisdictions including Howard County, Baltimore City, Baltimore County, Prince George’s County, Anne Arundel County and the District of Columbia.
-His exemplary career has been devoted to public and private service to the community.
-Throughout his career as a practicing attorney, he litigated and negotiated various types of legal issues, including Criminal Law, Personal Injury as well as other civil ligation.
-With his passion for justice and his desire to continue a positive legacy, Mr. Coleman has mentored and facilitated training for several young rising star attorneys, one of whom happens to be his daughter Candace Jaimes, with whom he acted as co-counsel on a number of occasions.
+Attorney Coleman has practiced law in the jurisdictions of Howard County, as well as, Baltimore City, Baltimore County, Prince George’s County, Anne Arundel County and the District of Columbia.
+Throughout his career as a practicing attorney, he has litigated and negotiated legal matters pertaining to Criminal And Traffic Law, Personal Injury/Torts, as well as other civil issues.
+With his passion for justice and desire to continue a positive legacy, Mr. Coleman has mentored and facilitated training for several rising star attorneys, including his daughter Candace Jaimes, whom he has partnered with as co-counsel.

-Quincy Coleman is a Maryland native and attended Frostburg State University where he majored in Political Science, graduated with honors and received a Bachelor of Science degree.
+Attorney Coleman is a Maryland native and attended Frostburg State University where he majored in Political Science and graduated with honors receiving a Bachelor of Science degree.
 As a student, he served as an intern at the State of Maryland, Office of the Attorney General, Consumer Protection Division.
-After graduation, he was first introduced to courtroom proceedings as a Parole and Probation agent for the State of Maryland.
-He served in that position for 20 years.
-During his tenure as a Parole and Probation agent, Mr Coleman supervised the activities of numerous offenders while they were on probation or parole.
-In carrying out his duties, he filed petitions to the court and parole commissioners if offenders failed to comply with conditions of probation or parole, engaging in the important process of making recommendations regarding future placement; making every effort to help his clients follow a path to success and avoid re-offending.
+After graduation, he was introduced to courtroom proceedings as a Parole and Probation agent for the State of Maryland.

-Quincy Coleman is a loving husband to his wife, Hope, of 41 years, a proud father to Candace and Courtney and an attentive and fun grandfather to Nadia and Isaiah.
+Mr. Coleman is a very knowledgeable attorney with the ability to thoughtfully analyze and resolve complex legal issues in a timely manner based on the law.
+He is a loving husband to his wife, Hope, of 40 years, a proud father to Candace and Courtney and a grateful grandfather to Nadia and Isaiah.
 In his free time Attorney Coleman enjoys precious moments with his grandchildren, adding to his model train collection, gardening, crabbing and watching the Baltimore Ravens.

 Attorney Quincy L. Coleman is well qualified and prepared to serve as Circuit Court Judge for Howard County, MD.